leilayasmeen/Calibration_LB_mixup/README.md

 ```
 These two files, and the backup files they draw on (contained in the utility folder), were obtained from [markus93](https://github.com/markus93/NN_calibration) and adjusted as needed for this paper.
 They calculate ECE, MCE, error, and cross-entropy loss given the logit vectors for a set of neural networks.
 Thus, each neural network of interest must be evaluated using the appropriate "evaluation" file prior to running these two files.

+## Experiments

+**The "Experiments" folder contains additional files used to run the specific fixed-size augmentation set experiments whose results were presented in our paper.
+They are divided into two categories:**

+- The files in the "Interpolations" sub-folder were used to create fixed-size augmentation sets that were appended to the original training set prior to training

+- The files in the "Neural Networks" sub-folder were used to train neural networks using each of these pre-created augmentation sets

 **Citation**

 If you use our methododology or code, please cite it using: